I am a PhD student at the University of Michigan School of Information

 and advised by Kentaro Toyama.

+My research examines digital technology use among populations with low resources due to systemic injustices.
 I am interested in understanding the impact of technology on low-income African Americans across the United States.
 I recognize the great diversity of this community, and I enjoy researching the intersection of race, class, and technology.

 I research, design, and develop technology that is concerned with equity and justice at the forefront.
 I enjoy developing spaces, places, and technology that are equitable and inclusive for all people.